Black Friday is just around the corner and for some SMEs, that will bring a wave of panic as well as a rush of excitement.

 Planning in advance means you won't have to worry about running out of stock.

-To mitigate this, you could restrict offers to certain product lines of which you have plenty of stock or offer larger Black Friday discounts on those items.
+To make sure you’re sufficiently stocked over the busy period, you could restrict offers to certain product lines of which you have plenty of stock or offer larger Black Friday discounts on those items.

-You could also think about things like a series of time-limited promotions which can help you create a buzz around your most popular lines without the worry of selling more than you have.
-And when you’re ordering stock for Black Friday, remember you’ll have another chance to shift it with Christmas just around the corner.
+You could also think about offering a series of time-limited promotions which can help you create a buzz around your most popular lines without the worry of selling more than you have.
+And when you’re ordering stock for Black Friday, remember you’ll have another chance to shift it with Christmas and Cyber Monday just around the corner.

-Arranging an increase in deliveries over the course of Black Friday doesn’t have to be daunting.
+Arranging increased deliveries over the course of Black Friday doesn’t have to be daunting.

-Parcel2Go has lots of options to make sending parcels easier and more cost effective.
+Parcel2Go has lots of options to make sending parcels easier and cheaper.

 You can also keep your Parcel2Go account topped up with PrePay.
 When you top up by £100 or more, we'll give you 2% extra on us!